harishchanderdalal/assignmentVagrantChef/README.md

-# Vagrant Launch Ec2 BootStrap Jenkins
+# Vagrant Launch Ec2 WithJenkins

 ## Getting Started
 This will launch Ec2 with Jenkins During Launch. you can launch Ec2 from your Local Machine Env.